1st Edition

 Biography

-Bhupendra Prajapati, PhD, is a Professor in the Department of Pharmaceutics, Shree S. K. Patel College of Pharmaceutical Education and Research, Ganpat University, Gujarat, India.
-He has more than 20 years of academic and research experience and has published more than 100 research and review papers in international and national journals.
-He has edited three books and has authored 20 book chapters in the field of novel drug delivery.
-He has published two Indian patents and has three applications under evaluation.
-He is a reviewer for three high impact journals and is on the editorial boards of several scientific journals.
+Bhupendra Prajapati, PhD, is a Professor of Pharmaceutics at Shree S. K. Patel College of Pharmaceutical Education and Research, Ganpat University, India.
+He has more than 20 years of academic and research experience and has published more than 100 research and review papers, edited three books, and authored 20 book chapters on novel drug delivery.
+He has also published two Indian patents and has three applications under evaluation.
+He is a reviewer for three high-impact journals and is on the editorial boards of several scientific journals.

-Sonali Sundram, PhD, is Assistant Professor in the School of Medical & Allied Sciences at Galgotias University, Greater Noida, Uttar Pradesh, India.
-Previously, she worked as a research scientist on a project of ICMR at King George’s Medical University, Lucknow, India.
+Sonali Sundram, PhD, is Assistant Professor in the School of Medical & Allied Sciences at Galgotias University, India.
+Previously, she was a research scientist on a project of the Indian Council of Medical Research (ICMR) at King George’s Medical University, Lucknow, India.
 After that, she joined BBDNIIT (Babu Banarasi Das Northern India Institute of Technology), Lucknow.
-Her PhD (Pharmacy) work was in neurodegeneration and nanoformulation.
-Her areas of interest include neurodegeneration, clinical research, and artificial intelligence.
-She has edited four books (Wiley, CRC Press/Taylor and Francis, River Publisher) and has organized more than 15 national and international seminars, conferences, and workshops.
-She has more than eight patents, both national and international, to her credit.
-She completed both BPharm and MPharm (Pharmacology) from Dr. A.P.J.
-Abdul Kalam Technical University, Lucknow, India.
+She has authored or edited 14 books and has organized several national and international seminars, conferences, and workshops.
+She has more than eight patents, both national and international, to her credit

 “A comprehensive guide to cancer vaccine research. . . . cover[s] every aspect of cancer immunology and vaccine development . . . and explores the most successful and promising approaches by incorporating the latest studies on preventive and therapeutic cancer vaccination.
 The book offers up-to-date information on various topics, including tumor antigens for cancer vaccines, strategies, approaches, advancements, difficulties, and challenges in vaccine development for cancer treatment.
 Recent advances in DNA and RNA-based vaccines for cancer prevention and treatment are thoroughly discussed in this volume.
 This compendium enables researchers and practitioners to easily access the comprehensive concept of cancer vaccines and their implications in healthcare. . . .
 An essential resource in disseminating the vast and expanding literature on cancer immunization and vaccine development.”